I was employed by the University of Florida from 1972-2010. I have

 package for CDA at CRAN, with data files used in text

 examples and exercises.
+He also has a website with

 Here is